 - Far more individuals use pot for recreational purposes than use it for medical purposes.

 Gangs are in the business of maximizing their illegal profits no matter the misery they create for society.
 Gangs are not stupid.
 They recognize that the largest number of pot buyers comes from the recreational users side of the spectrum, instead of from medical users.
-Therefore, do you think that the gangs would prefer to produce and sell a marijuana strain high in THC, the psychoactive ingredient, or high in CBD, the physioactive and curative ingredient?
+Therefore, do you think that the gangs would prefer to produce and sell a pot strain high in THC, the psychoactive ingredient, or high in CBD, the physioactive and curative ingredient?

 Thus, with gangs selling pot to the plethora of “supposed” medical marijuana dispensaries that sprout like weeds in Vancouver and Victoria, and will continue to do so unless some sanity is brought to the medical marijuana industry, these dispensaries will be selling pot with the exact opposite properties of what is medically needed.